What is a Master in Management?

 Chris Li, a CUHK Business School graduate, says his MiM helped him land a role in consulting.
 “Consultants need to think clearly and critically to solve problems effectively,” he says.
 “What benefited me most [from my MiM] was the critical thinking training, which in turn led to great improvement in my problem-solving and decision-making abilities.”

-Olga Kotenko, a demand and supply planner, says her MiM from the University of St.Gallen (known as the SIM) prepared her a new job at Apple.
+Olga Kotenko, a demand and supply planner, says her MiM from the University of St.Gallen (known as the SIM) prepared her for a new job at Apple.
 “Apple culture is quite similar to SIM culture.
 People constantly look for improvements and challenge the way things are,” she says.

 Applying for a Master in Management